dueckes/bliki/testing_systems_integration.md

 Aka [virtualised system](https://en.wikipedia.org/wiki/Virtualization).

-* __Correctness Confidence__: This is more difficult to achieve.
-The real system and simulation must constantly be proven to be consistent whenever either change.
-Tooling that [generates simulations from system artefacts](https://github.com/swagger-api/swagger-codegen/wiki/server-stub-generator-howto) can significantly help here.
+* __Correctness Confidence__: This is more difficult to achieve as the real system and simulation must constantly be proven to be consistent whenever either change.
+Tooling that [generates simulations from the real systems artifacts](https://github.com/swagger-api/swagger-codegen/wiki/server-stub-generator-howto) can significantly help here.
-* __Isolation__: Tests can be isolated with much less effort as simulations can allow interactions and their side-effects to be isolated from other interactions.
-An example of this is [http_stub's sessions concept](https://github.com/MYOB-Technology/http_stub/wiki/Stub%20Sessions).
+* __Isolation__: Tests can be isolated with much less effort as simulations can [isolate any side-effects caused by a test](https://github.com/MYOB-Technology/http_stub/wiki/Stub%20Sessions).
 * __System Setup__: The setup of virtual system is often very simple.
-For example [http_stub allows consumers to simply activate scenarios](https://github.com/MYOB-Technology/http_stub/wiki/Scenarios) to setup the system.
+Tools can afford achieving this [setup simply and dynamically](https://github.com/MYOB-Technology/http_stub/wiki/Scenarios).
-* __Speed__: Virtual systems are usually of trivial complexity and are highly performant, often outperforming real systems.
-There performance is also largely constant, regardless of the integration being performed.
+* __Speed__: Virtual systems are usually highly performant as they are of trivial complexity, often outperforming real systems.
+There performance is also largely O(1), regardless of the integration being performed.
-* __Visual Inspection__: The setup for each visual test scenario can be achieved by priming the simulation, and some systems make this trivially simple.
-For example, [http_stub provides a user interface allowing scenarios to be activated](https://github.com/MYOB-Technology/http_stub/wiki/Diagnostic-Pages#listing-the-scenarios).
+* __Visual Inspection__: The setup for each visual test scenario is achieved by priming the simulation, some virtually systems making this [trivially simple](https://github.com/MYOB-Technology/http_stub/wiki/Diagnostic-Pages#listing-the-scenarios).

 ## Producer Or Consumer Managed System